surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-**WPSSO Google Merchant Feeds XML add-on provides XML product feeds for each available language.**
+**WPSSO Google Merchant Feeds XML add-on provides XML product feeds for Google Merchant Center in each available language.**

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
 WooCommerce product variations and additional product attributes are both fully supported.

-<h3>An XML Feed for Each Language</h3>
+<h3>XML Feed for Each Language</h3>

 Google merchant XML feeds for WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as provided by Polylang, WPLM, or the installed WordPress languages).
 After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for the list of available feed URLs.